awwais/awwais.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am Awais Mustafa, and I love `solving problems.`I also love to<br>learn new things, especially when it comes to `programming!`
+I am Awais Mustafa 👨‍💻, and I love `solving problems.`I also love to<br>learn new things, especially when it comes to `programming!` 💥
 <br><br>Some of my [projects! are ...](/projects)